w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ## Sub-treasuries

-The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} treasury currently operates on a single account on-chain.
+The treasury currently operates on a single account on-chain.
 The above tracks manage the outflow of the treasury on the network.
 With _sub_-treasuries, having treasury accounts that correspond to each [collective](./learn-system-chains#collectives) is also possible.

-Rather than have many referenda through OpenGov, the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Treasury can allocate funds to each sub-treasury (through [governance](./learn-polkadot-opengov)), from which each respective collective can spend funds (depending on their specific rule set).
+Rather than have many referenda through OpenGov, the treasury can allocate funds to each sub-treasury (through [governance](./learn-polkadot-opengov)), from which each respective collective can spend funds (depending on their specific rule set).